 It had been years since I had been to Panama, back before the return of the Canal to Panama, and I was curious to see if, and how, things had changed.
 I didn’t research and decide to stay at the Bristol.
 I took the path of least resistance and extended my pre-cruise stay there.
 I’m glad I did.

 Getting to Panama City from the west coast of the U.S. is a long slog, and we arrived late at night.
-We were tired and hungry, and very glad that we had arranged a car service through the hotel (price varies $30-40) as we were in mood to deal with negotiating a taxi on our own.
+We were tired and hungry, and very glad that we had arranged a car service through the hotel (price varies $30-40) as we were not in the mood to deal with negotiating a taxi on our own.
 It’s about 12 miles from the airport to the hotel, a drive of about 30-45 minutes, depending on traffic.

-The hotel could be easily missed, its drive through entrance is set back from the street, but we noted its graceful presence even at night.
+The hotel could be easily missed, its drive-through entrance is set back from the street, but we noted its graceful presence even at night.
 We were warmly welcomed by the front desk staff and assured that there was plenty of time to get to our room and then have dinner.
 Our first impression of the hotel was based on the restaurant, rather than the room, and fortunately it set a wonderful tone for our stay.

 Salsipuedes is just a few steps from the front desk and features a variety of Panamanian gourmet dishes.
 It’s named for one of the city’s legendary streets and roughly translates to “leave if you can.”
 The cushy environment, food, and service tempted us to stay, but we were ready to drop into bed rather than linger over our late dinner.